 The IAD adopts a risk-based approach in conducting internal reviews, including financial, operational, compliance and risk management control functions, and monitors the operational compliance with the Group's policies and procedures.
-The internal audit plan and reporting documents of the Group for the year ended 31 December 2022 were prepared by the IAD, and issued to the Audit Committee for review.
-The IAD monitors the issues raised to ensure they are addressed and managed properly by management.
+The internal audit plan and reporting documents of the Group were prepared by the IAD, and issued to the Audit Committee for review.
+The IAD follows up the audit findings to ensure they are addressed and managed properly by management.